founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 Jesus Rodriguez with a deep dive into the `$digest` cycle and how to master `$watch` and `$apply`.

+### Rodriguez: "Tip: Directives With the Same Name" (2013)
+[[43][43]] \#directive

+Jesus Rodriguez points out that AngularJS basically overloads directives, effectively stacking them as an array of callables.
+This can make it easy to "magically" add functionality (e.g., logging on top of the usual `ng-click` behavior, as in his example), and though it may be "very intentional" in their code, this kind of overloading seems potentially dangerous.
+Use with caution;
+consider AOP instead?

 ### Rothenberg: "The 'Magic' behind AngularJS Dependency Injection" (2013)
 [[14][14]] \#dependency-injection \#minification \#quirks